C3-PRO/c3-pro-ios-framework/Sources/Encryption/README.md

 The AES utility can be used for symmetric key encryption and decryption, default key length is 32 bytes.
 Relies on the [`CryptoSwift`](https://github.com/krzyzanowskim/CryptoSwift) submodule and is compatible with `AES/CBC/PKCS5Padding` encryption.

+You use the `encrypt(data:)` method to encrypt data with the utilities' key and `decrypt(encData:)` to decrypt data that was encrypted with the same key.